htmlcsstoimage/docs/guides/email-to-images.md

 <hr>

 ## Generating images from emails
-The API takes your HTML/CSS and runs it inside a real instance of Google Chrome to convert your html into an image.

-This works great for both HTML emails and full webpages.
+You can use the API to convert emails into images.

+Making it easy to automatically share them in Slack, Instagram or Facebook.

+**How to do it:**
+1. You can use our [Zapier](/integrations/zapier) or [Integromat](/integrations/integromat) integrations to convert email to images without code.
+2. Or, use the [API](/getting-started/using-the-api#creating-an-image) directly.
+3. You'll want to create an image from HTML and pass the full HTML of the email to the API.
+4. The API will then send back a URL to your image of the email.

-For more details on how this works, see [Creating an image](/getting-started/using-the-api#creating-an-image).
+For more details on how the API works, see [Creating an image](/getting-started/using-the-api#creating-an-image).

 <div class="code-example" markdown="1">
   <div class="hcti-container">